ostconf/ostconf.github.io/index.md

 * * *

-For feedback, bug reports etc. please use the [HW forum](http://forum.heinrichsweikamp.com/list.php?6) or send an email to `ostctool at gmail dot com`.
+For feedback, bug reports etc. please use the [HW forum](http://forum.heinrichsweikamp.com/list.php?6) or send an email to `ostconf at gmail dot com`.

 ## Version history

 * * *

+*   1.1 [07/??/18]: Application name changed to OSTConf, backup/restore of configurations, more parameters, bugfixes.
 *   1.0 [07/10/18]: Initial AppStore version